Observing Double White Dwarfs with the Lunar GW Antenna

 {Dipartimento di Fisica e Astronomia Galileo Galilei, Università di Padova, 35131 Padova, Italy\\ \and Gran Sasso Science Institute (GSSI), I-67100 L'Aquila, Italy \and INFN, Laboratori Nazionali del Gran Sasso, I-67100 Assergi, Italy \and INFN, Sezione di Padova, Via Marzolo 8 Padova, Italy }

 \abstract {The Lunar Gravitational Wave Antenna (LGWA) is a proposed gravitational-wave detector that will observe in the decihertz (dHz) frequency region.
 In this band, binary white dwarf systems are expected to merge, emitting gravitational waves.
-Detecting this emission opens new perspectives for understanding the Type Ia supernova progenitors and for investigating dense matter physics.} {In this work, we present the capabilities of LGWA to detect and localize short-period double white dwarfs in terms of sky locations and distances.
-The analysis is performed using a realistic spatial distribution of sources, merger rates, and binary-mass distributions derived from current population synthesis models.} {The simulated population of double white dwarfs is generated using the \textsc{SeBa} stellar-evolution code, coupled with dedicated sampling algorithms.
-The performance of the LGWA detector, both in terms of signal detectability and parameter estimation, is assessed using standard gravitational-wave data analysis techniques, including Fisher matrix methods, as implemented in the \textsc{GWFish} and \textsc{Legwork} codes.} {The analysis indicates that LGWA could detect approximately $\sim \mathcal{O}(30)$ monochromatic galactic sources and $\sim \mathcal{O}(10)$ extragalactic mergers, demonstrating the unique potential of decihertz gravitational-wave detectors to access and characterize extragalactic DWD populations.
+Detecting this emission opens new perspectives for understanding the Type Ia supernova progenitors and for investigating dense matter physics.} {In this paper, we present the capabilities of LGWA to detect and localize short-period double white dwarfs in terms of sky locations and distances.
+The analysis employs realistic spatial distributions and merger rates, as well as binary-mass distributions informed by population-synthesis models.} {The simulated population of double white dwarfs is generated using the \textsc{SeBa} stellar-evolution code, coupled with dedicated sampling algorithms.
+The performance of the LGWA detector, both in terms of signal detectability and parameter estimation, is assessed using standard gravitational-wave data analysis techniques, including Fisher matrix methods, as implemented in the \textsc{GWFish} and \textsc{Legwork} codes.} {The analysis indicates that, over 10 years of observation, LGWA could detect approximately 30 monochromatic Galactic sources and 10 extragalactic mergers, demonstrating the unique potential of decihertz gravitational-wave detectors to access and characterize extragalactic DWD populations.
 This will open new avenues for understanding Type Ia supernova progenitors and the physics of DWDs.} {}

 \keywords{Gravitational waves -- White dwarfs -- Methods: numerical }

 \nolinenumbers